 The asset was a top-performer for us for sure, but what’s more interesting is what people did after they converted on it.
 Rather than leaving our site, we kept them contained in one content experience that encouraged them to keep consuming, with the average person viewing 6.74 pieces of content.

-How are you helping people get from one piece of content to the next?
+How do you people get from one piece of content to the next?

 With all content—whether it’s part of a campaign or simply on your blog—there should always be a next step.
 At Uberflip, there are three main ways we make this happen: CTAs that appear beside pieces of content, “next article” buttons at the bottom of our content, and AI-powered content recommendations based on a visitor’s browsing patterns.
 Whether you’re using just one CTA placement or all three, the key is to ensure your calls-to-action are contextual and relevant to the asset they’re engaging with, their persona, and their stage in the buyer journey.

-How has your team determined which channels are the best for your content?
+How can you determine which channels are the best for your content?

 We lean on data to determine which channels perform the best for us.
 We don’t just look at traffic or leads generated, we also evaluate the quality of leads coming in and where they are informing pipeline through each channel in order to make more informed decisions on where to double-down on our efforts and where we can scale back.

-What would be the flow of an ideal, hypothetical content experience look like?
+What would be the flow of an ideal content experience look like?

 When someone lands on your page, you’ll want to capture their attention.
 To do this, you need to start by thinking about your content’s environment—which is essentially the wrapper.
 Your content should be presented in an environment that looks professional and is consistent with what people would expect from your brand.
 After someone’s pulled in by the appearance of your experience, you need to hook them with a solid structure.
 This includes everything related to organization, navigation, and curation that will affect your visitors’ ability to discover useful, relevant content.
 And lastly, your experience should compel action, so you’ll want to include personalized and relevant recommendations and calls-to-action that are tailored to your buyer’s interests.
 Each of these elements add up to how your audience—whether they’re customers or prospects—feels about your company.
 And all of these experiences build the trust needed to establish a meaningful relationship between them and you.

-How have you worked to get internal buy-in for the ‘f#ck content marketing’ mindset?
+How have you gotten internal buy-in for the ‘f#ck content marketing’ mindset?

 It started with realizing that we had a problem—we were so focused on creating more and more content.
 Even I as a CMO was partially to blame.
 At one point I remember saying that we are not creating enough content on a weekly, monthly, or regular cadence and I assumed that we weren’t getting people to come to our website and discover.